 In 1837, a class at Harvard Divinity School invited Emerson to speak.
 He delivered an address titled “The American Scholar” which was well-received.
 It was hailed as “our intellectual Declaration of Independence” by Oliver Wendell Holmes, a student who would go on to be a prominent essayist.

 The following year the graduating class at the Divinity School invited Emerson to give the commencement address.
-Emerson, speaking to a fairly small group of people, ignited a huge controversy.
+Emerson, speaking to a fairly small group of people on July 15, 1838, ignited a huge controversy.
 He delivered an address advocating Transcendentalist ideas such as love of nature and self-reliance.